aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ### **Convert PowerPoint to Password Protected PDF**

-This Java code shows you how to convert a PowerPoint to a password-protected PDF (using protection parameters from the [PdfOptions](https://reference.aspose.com/slides/php-java/com.aspose.slides/PdfOptions) class):
+This PHP code shows you how to convert a PowerPoint to a password-protected PDF (using protection parameters from the [PdfOptions](https://reference.aspose.com/slides/php-java/com.aspose.slides/PdfOptions) class):

 ```php
 // Instantiates a Presentation object that represents a PowerPoint file